seanbaxter/circle/variant/README.md

 Browse implementation [**variant.hxx**](variant.hxx).

 This is a Circle implementation of C++20's [`std::variant`](http://eel.is/c++draft/variant) class.
-The goal of this exercise isn't about providing a faster-compiling variant, although it it that.
+The goal of this exercise isn't about providing a faster-compiling variant, although it is that.
 Like my [mdspan implementation](https://github.com/seanbaxter/mdspan#mdspan-circle), working through variant is an opportunity to extend the language so that writing such advanced code no longer poses a challenge.

 The libstdc++ variant is [very scary](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/variant).
-If the veteran C++ programmers who implemented this had so much trouble, what hope is there for the rest of is?
+If the veteran C++ programmers who implemented this had so much trouble, what hope is there for the rest of us?
 Standard Library code should be the cleanest, most idiomatic C++ code, and something for users to model in their own programming.
-But if you were to submit code that resembles acutal Standard Library code, it should be rejeceted during review by any serious organization--it's a liability to commit stuff like this!
+But if you were to submit code that resembles actual Standard Library code, it should be rejected during review by any serious organization — commiting such code would be a liability!

 This new variant is a simple transliteration from standardese.
 It's model Circle code.
 It's clean because it leverages a bunch of Circle-specific features: